Introduction to Bees

 Wasps, especially yellow jackets and hornets, can be a major threat to honeybee colonies.
 These insects are known to raid beehives in search of honey and can cause significant damage to the hives and steal large amounts of honey, leaving the bees without enough food to survive.
 Wasps are also known to attack and kill bees, further weakening the colony.

-Yellow jackets and hornets are both types of social wasps that live in organized colonies.
+Yellow jackets and hornets are both types of social wasps that live in organised colonies.
 They are known to be aggressive and will defend their colonies if they feel threatened.
 This aggression can extend to honeybee colonies, especially if the wasps perceive the bees as a threat or competition for food.

 During the late summer and fall, yellow jackets and hornet colonies are running low on food and they will start to raid beehives to gather honey and protein-rich bee larvae.
 They can cause significant damage to the hives, and the bees will be forced to abandon their home.
 In addition to the physical damage, yellow jackets and hornets can also transmit diseases to the bees.